mprinc/vuejs.org/src/v2/guide/custom-directive.md

 })
 ```

-If you want to register a directive locally instead, components also accept a `directives` option:
+If you want to <span class='definition'>register a directive locally</span> instead, components also accept a `directives` option:

 ``` js
 directives: {